 Did you know that The Little Mermaid ‘Diamond Edition’ is being released on Blu-ray™ Combo Pack with Digital Copy on October 1st?
 Miss M is absolutely thrilled.

-I try to keep home movie ‘parties’ for my kids as simple and cost-effective as possible.
-I tend to splurge on one key item, and the rest is generally items I already have on hand, excluding food of course.
+I keep home movie ‘parties’ for my kids as simple and cost-effective as possible.
+I will splurge on one key item, and the rest is items I already have on hand, excluding food of course.

-Marisol already has an Ariel costume, a doll, and a costume for the doll, along with a few other items, so my one splurge for this party was the Disney Princess: The Little Mermaid Story Gift Set.
+Marisol already has an Ariel costume, a doll, a costume for the doll, and a few other items.
+My one splurge for this party was the Disney Princess: The Little Mermaid Story Gift Set.
 The reason I chose this set is that it’s not only something that she can play with, but it’s perfect for bringing the Ariel theme onto the food table without splurging on decorations.

-I decided to use these little toys to jazz up otherwise fairly plain vanilla cupcakes.
+I used these little toys to jazz up otherwise fairly plain vanilla cupcakes.
 Half of the cupcakes were iced, then dipped into crushed Graham Crackers, the other half were iced using a large Wilton petal decorating tip to create waves.

 Note: Make sure you clean and dry the toys before putting them on top of the cupcakes.

-So instead of placing the cupcake stand directly on the table, I placed it into a large bowl and then filled the bowl with cookie clams (an adorable idea I found on Spoonful).
+Instead of placing the cupcake stand directly on the table, I placed it into a large bowl and then filled the bowl with cookie clams.

 Tip: Place cookie cutters on the serving tray you intend on using so you can make sure that the sandwiches will fit perfectly before cutting them out.

-I simply popped white chocolate into a microwave-safe bowl, made a well in the center and placed a couple of candy melts inside.
-I then melted it on 50% power for 1 minute and then 100% power for 30 seconds.
-I carefully combined it with a skewer so that the colors swirled together, and then repeated with the other color.
+I put white chocolate into a microwave-safe bowl, made a well in the center, and placed a couple of candy melts inside.
+It was melted on 50% power for 1 minute and then 100% power for 30 seconds.
+Using a skewer swirl the chocolate and candy together.
+Repeat with other colors.
 Pour a 5mm layer of the melted chocolate mixture into the mold and pop into the freezer.
 Repeat as many times as you like.

-Pop the candy eyes on with a little of the leftover melted chocolate.
+Put candy eyes on with leftover melted chocolate.